|

 Learner

 Learner is our favorite online ACT tutoring service for a number of reasons.
 All it takes are three simple steps to get started with this platform.
 Students will fill out a short questionnaire online, answering questions about themselves and their ACT goals.
 Learner will then match each student with the most compatible tutor in the network.
-For instance, if your child needs help with ACT math, then they will be matched with an ACT math tutor.
-After you have been assigned a tutor, you can schedule your first lesson.
-All Learner tutors are thoroughly vetted and must meet a variety of criteria in order to apply.
-For instance, each Learner tutor must have a bachelor’s degree from a four-year university and several years of teaching experience to apply.

 Pros